 LtCol Manuel Zepeda - LtCol Zepeda enlisted into the Marine Corps on 15 June, 1998 as a tanker.
 Later he earned his commission through the Platoon Leader's Course (PLC) on 28 March, 2002.
 He is an infantry officer by trade and has completed EWS, CSC, the U.S. Army's Command and General Staff Course and JPME II through the Joint Forces Staff College.
 Currently, LtCol Zepeda is an Assistant Professor and has earned a master's degree in International Relations through New England College.
 His personal decorations include: Bronze Star Medal with gold star, Defense Meritorious Service Medal, Navy Commendation Medal, Navy and Marine Corps Achievement Medal with combat "V" and gold star, and the Combat Action Ribbon with gold star.

-Inspired by its namesake, the Brute Krulak Center for Innovation and Creativity enables an interdisciplinary approach to complex problem solving, fosters an environment that enhances our collective warfighting capability, and facilitates and encourages novel solutions to current and future warfighting challenges in order to expand the Corps’ competitive edge and improve our warfighting effectiveness.
+Inspired by its namesake, the Brute Krulak Center for Innovation & Future Warfare enables an interdisciplinary approach to complex problem solving, fosters an environment that enhances our collective warfighting capability, and facilitates and encourages novel solutions to current and future warfighting challenges in order to expand the Corps’ competitive edge and improve our warfighting effectiveness.

 Read the official Krulak Center Charter HERE.